pypy/pypy/pypy/doc/coding-guide.rst

   actually can fail.)

-- All over the pypy source code there are test/ directories which contain unittests.
+- All over the pypy source code there are test/ directories which contain unit tests.
 Such scripts can usually be executed directly or are collectively run by pypy/test_all.py

 .. _`change documentation and website`: